mitexleo/fediroma/docs/docs/configuration/cheatsheet.md

 - `:api_key` - API key for LibreTranslate

 ### `:argos_translate`

+!!! warning
+    Argos Translate options cannot be set in the database due to the ability to set the command options to arbitrary paths.
+The following options **MUST** be set in your `.exs` file instead.

 - `:command_argos_translate` - command for `argos-translate`.
 Can be the command if it's in your PATH, or the full path to the file  (default: `argos-translate`).
 - `:command_argospm` - command for `argospm`.
 Can be the command if it's in your PATH, or the full path to the file (default: `argospm`).